domino4com/CWA/README.md

 |  X1   |35|DAT3 |
 |  X2   |34|DAT1 |
 |  X3   |33|DAT2 |

+## Programming in Python.
+- Download the MicroPython firmware from [micropython.org](https://micropython.org/download/esp32/)
+- It is recommended to download and use the (Mu Editor)(https://codewith.mu/en/download)
+- You can use the Mu Editor to upload the MicroPython Firmware.

 ## Troubleshooting
 - If you try to upload code and getting this message ```A fatal error occurred: Timed out waiting for packet content``` or ```A fatal error occurred: Invalid head of packet (0xE0)```, change the transfer speed to 460800 pbs.